NeonGeckoCom/neon-docs/docs/skill_development/skill-structure/skill-settings.md

 self.settings['show_time']
 ```

-Directly referencing the value may throw a KeyError if the setting has not yet been fetched from the server.
+Directly referencing the value may throw a KeyError if the setting has not yet been fetched from the server or if the settings does not exist.

 It is also important to note that the `settings` dictionary will not be available in your Skills `__init__` method as this is setting up your Skills Class.
-You should instead use an `initialize` method which is called after the Skill is fully constructed and registered with the system.
+You should instead use a separate method with a `@property` decorator.
 More detail is available at:

 [lifecycle-methods.md](lifecycle-methods.md)